justunsix/garden/src/content/docs/notes/650-Business-Comms-Marketing-Digital-Profile-Template.md

 (Other fields below can be answered as text areas)

-What other goals do you have for your advertising?
+### What other goals do you have for your advertising?

-Which areas of your business do you want to advertise?
+### Which areas of your business do you want to advertise?

-What website pages for those business areas do you want to advertise?
+### What website pages for those business areas do you want to advertise?

-Which geographical locations should be targeted for those business areas?
+### Which geographical locations should be targeted for those business areas?

-What is the budget you want to spend on Google advertising?
+### What is the budget you want to spend on Google advertising?

-How should the budget be spent?
+### How should the budget be spent?
 Should it be spent equally among each business area or certain areas should receive a higher percentage of the budget?

+### What is the average job worth of one lead to your organization?

+If you know, on average, how many leads will result in paying customers and what is the average job worth to your organization?
+An estimate is fine.
+For example, if you receive 10 leads and usually 1 of them will result in a job worth \$1,500 approx. on average, each lead is worth
+\$1,500.
+The \$1,500 will be used in marketing setup to maximize the value of potential customers you receive from marketing.